luyadev/luya/docs/guide/concept-tags.md

 # Tags

-The basic idea behind the tag parser is to enhance the Markdown syntax with your customized tags.
+The basic idea behind the tag parser is to enhance the markdown syntax with your customized tags.

 LUYA tags are a very strong and useful BBCode (Bulletin Board Code) alike tag parsing concept.
 You can just add your own tags within an application or ship them directly with modules.

-Let's assume you want to create a [Bootstrap Tooltip](http://getbootstrap.com/javascript/#tooltips) right at the fingertips of all contents in all modules or views.
-As the [Elements](concept-elements.md) is thought to be a tool for the developer itself, the tag differs from this idea.
-It can be easily used by all editors of the administration area.
+Let's assume you want to create a [Bootstrap tooltip](http://getbootstrap.com/javascript/#tooltips) right at the fingertips of all contents in all modules or views.
+As the [elements](concept-elements.md) is thought to be a tool for the developer itself, the tag differs from this idea.
+It can be easily used by all editors or users of the admin UI.

-## Create a Tag
+## Create a tag

-As mentioned above, we create a new TooltipTag with a PHP file somewhere you might think it's a good location; we recommend storing them in the `app/tags` folder:
+As mentioned above, we create a new `TooltipTag` with a PHP file somewhere where you might think it is a good location, it is recommend locate them in the `app/tags` folder:

 ```php
 namespace app\tags;